Modern Slavery (Transparency in Supply Chains) Bill [HL]

 The bill makes several key changes:

-• Extends Reporting Requirements: It requires all public authorities, in addition to commercial organisations meeting specific criteria, to publish annual statements detailing actions taken to address slavery and human trafficking in their supply chains.
-These statements must include information about the steps taken and reasons for inaction, if any.
+- Extends Reporting Requirements: It mandates that all public authorities, in addition to commercial organisations meeting specific criteria, must publish annual slavery and human trafficking statements.
+These statements must detail actions taken to prevent slavery and human trafficking in their supply chains.
+If no steps are taken, the statement must explain why.

-• Creates a Public Register: The Secretary of State must create and publish a publicly accessible list of all commercial organisations required to submit statements, categorized by sector.
+- Increases Transparency: The Secretary of State must publish a publicly accessible list of all commercial organisations required to submit statements, categorized by sector.

-• Provides Guidance: The Secretary of State must publish guidance for contracting authorities on compliance with these new procurement rules.
+- Provides Guidance: The Secretary of State will publish guidance for contracting authorities on complying with the new regulations.

 Government Spending